Online & In-Person Clinical Modules

 Should I apply as a Mature Student or with my high school transcript?

-If your high school transcript meets the following grade requirements, you should apply with your high school transcript, regardless of when the courses were completed:
+If your high school transcript confirms you’ve completed a diploma and shows a minimum grade of 60% in Grade 12 English, you should apply with your transcript, regardless of when it was completed

 How can I get more information?